 In fact, it seems to be one of the most popular Grand Cayman excursions.
 So go on a tour, get on a boat, and swim out to the sandbar Stingray City.
 In the old days, it was where the fisherman would stop and anchor their boats when they were cleaning their catch of fish for the day.
 The stingrays quickly figured this out and began to gather here to be fed, and soon enough they regularly began to show up for food.

-It’s one of the most popular activities in the Cayman Islands, and a “must-do” when you’re visiting.
+It’s one of the most popular activities in the Cayman Islands and one of the best things to do in Cayman Islands when you’re visiting.

 How The Tours Work for Stingray City

 Once you purchase a tour, the boat ride out to Stingray City takes about 30 minutes.
 Typically, there are several boats out there already anchored in the same spot.
 The tour operators offer a snorkel mask and you can jump in (be careful, as the depth is only 3-5 feet in some areas) or you can get off using the ladder at the back of the boat.

 The guides will have a few pieces of fish or squid to start attracting the stingrays.
 You will basically be standing in 3-5 feet of water and they come up around your legs.
 Honestly, it is so much fun!
 You don’t even have to touch them if you don’t want, but I think you will enjoy your time with these docile stingrays.
 Also, typically they have a photographer who will take some photos that you can buy from them afterward if you want.
 But I would suggest taking an underwater camera!

 TIP for a less crowded Stingray City excursion:

 Choose a day when the major cruise ships are not on the island!